garoyeri/ContosoUniversityDotNetCore-Pages/README.md

 Contoso University, the way I would write it.

-This example requires some tools and PowerShell modules, you can run `setup.cmd` to install them.
+This example requires some tools and PowerShell modules, you should run `setup.cmd` or `setup.ps1` to install them.

 To prepare the database, execute the build script using [PSake](https://psake.readthedocs.io/): `psake migrate`.
 Open the solution and run!